-In this post, I describe a new discovery from our team, in collaboration with Jackie Faherty and Mark Popinchalk from the American Natural Museum of History (AMNH) in New-York city.
+In this post, I describe a new discovery from our team, in collaboration with Jackie Faherty and Mark Popinchalk from the American Natural Museum of History (AMNH) in New York city.
 We think we might have found a giant group of “sibling” stars that were born together with stars in the Big Dipper asterism in the Ursa Major constellation.
 The scientific paper describing this discovery is available here.

 This blog post is also available in French here.

 The birth of stars takes place in large clouds of cold gas that are denser than ordinary interstellar matter.
-The physical conditions inside these clouds is such that complex molecules naturally form in them—some have even been reported to contain ethanol!
+The physical conditions inside these clouds are such that complex molecules naturally form in them—some have even been reported to contain ethanol!
 For this reason, we call them molecular clouds.

 When part of such a molecular cloud gets compressed, whether it was caused by a collision with another cloud, a nearby star going supernova, turbulence or else, an event of star formation can be triggered.
 This happens because once the gas reaches a critical density, the gravitational pull that a small part of the gas exerts on other parts around it can result in a runaway effect where gravitational attraction makes the gas denser, allowing it to attract even more gas, etc., until this leads to a pressure and temperature so high that nuclear reactions start happening, converting hydrogen into helium, and liberating a tremendous amount of energy in the process: a star is born.

-Matthew Bate from University of Exeter created computer simulations that show this process in incredible detail.
+Matthew Bate from the University of Exeter created computer simulations that show this process in incredible detail.
 In the video below, we can see how the gas density goes up during star formation, as they indicated gas density with the color and brightness of the gas in that simulation:

 If you pay attention, you will notice that one star already went supernova before the end of the simulation, at the lower left of the video frame.
 Viewing the same simulation, but this time with color and brightness tracking temperature, makes the birth of each star much clearer, because the temperature of cold gas suddenly goes up in a drastic way when nuclear reactions begin:

-These star-forming events usually lead to the birth of many stars at once, like this simulation shows.
+These star-forming events usually lead to the birth of many stars at once like this simulation shows.
 This whole process also takes place very rapidly in terms of astrophysical time scales, well within a million years.
 The result is therefore a group of stars with about the same age (we call them “coeval stars” in technical jargon), and that formed from the same molecular cloud of gas.
 Because they formed from the same gas, all stars in this population also have the same composition of chemical elements, something we can measure with our instruments.
 Sometimes, these groups are relatively sparse and diffuse, with only a couple hundred stars in them.
 In other situations, they can be made of thousands of stars and can be much more compact—this is the case of the well-known Pleiades cluster, and a myriad of other open clusters in our galaxy, the Milky Way.

 It is useful to realize that all stars near us, and molecular clouds as well, are actually on gigantic orbits around the Galaxy, with typical orbital periods (or “galactic years”) of about 250 million years.
 The Sun is also on such an orbit around the Galactic center, as nicely shown by this animation constructed by the team at AMNH: